pereznetworks/WeatherX/README.md

 # TD-Project12 : My Captsone Project for Team TreeHouse FSJS Tech Degree

-Status:
+# Status:

   - 1: Project Site Online : https://pereznetworks.github.io/TD-Project12/
-  - 2: Front-end App and Back-end Server now working
+  - 2: Security and Data-Processing
-      - a: security note: only the front-end server can make req from back-end server
+      - a: only the front-end server can make req from back-end server
+        - i: security and access-control headers
+              - allow only GET requests
-        - i: allowing requests only from 1 specific ip address
+              - allow only connection from WeatherX front-end host
-        - ii: will have to keep this for production build
+        - ii no OAuth, no Geo-Location - so no user data to keep track of
+      - b: Geo-Location, OAuth, db-server accessible via network port not implemented
+        - i: using sequelize/sqlite, internal database only, which deletes all data every time
-  - 2: Front-end features working:
+  - 3: Front-end features working:
       - a: geocoding working
       - b: timeDisplay for each Location
       - c: current and forecast data for each location